 Our team has been thinking about our approach to computational thinking for some time, and we have just published the framework we have developed to help us with this.
 It sets out the key areas of computational thinking, and then breaks these down into themes and learning objectives, which we build into our online projects and learning resources.

 To develop this computational thinking framework, we worked with a group of academics and educators to make sure it is robust and useful for teaching and learning.
 The framework was also influenced by work from organisations such as Computing At School (CAS) in the UK, and the Computer Science Teachers’ Association (CSTA) in the USA.

 We’ve been using the computational thinking framework to help us make sure we are building opportunities to learn about computational thinking into our learning resources.
 This framework is a first iteration, which we will review and revise based on experience and feedback.

-- You can find the framework and our other research publications on our Research and Insights page.
+- You can find the framework and our other research publications on our Research page.

 - You can explore our free online projects for young people who want to explore computing